zardoy/actions-inputs/README.md

 - [ ] Auto generate type `inputs` edit in `action.yml` (show warning on `main`)
 - [ ] Use **main-dev** Action deploy system (remove required)
-- [ ] Describe Files Structure and does it work.
-Why some ts files in src why some in src etc.
-- [ ] Testsss
 - [ ] Add --watch options
 - [ ] StringArray type